sandhyakasthuri/Spam_Detector_Using_ML/README.md

 cd email-spam-detector
 Install the required dependencies.
 You can create a virtual environment for this project to manage dependencies separately.

-Copy code
-pip install -r requirements.txt
-Usage
-Ensure you have installed the necessary dependencies as mentioned in the installation steps.

 Run the script:

 Copy code